Call us 203-307-5500

 Children thrive when teachers have time to support individualized learning and exploration.

-Questions to Ask About Ratios When Touring a Daycare
+Key Questions to Ask About Ratios on Your Daycare Tour

 Knowing what ratios should be is one thing.
 Confirming what they actually are is another.
 When you visit a potential daycare, here are some specific questions to ask: